woc-hack/kjd/VCAnalyzer/README.md

 # VCAnalyzer (Vulnerable Clones Analyzer)

 VCAnalyzer is a tool to analyze vulnerabilities that are propagated through copy-based code reuse.
-The tool reads a list containing information about known vulnerabilities in open source projects, it finds other projects which have cloned the vulnerable file, and then it produces statistics about those projects that have cloned the vulnerable file.
+The tool reads a list containing information about known vulnerabilities in open source projects, finds other projects which have cloned the vulnerable file, and then produces statistics about those projects that have cloned the vulnerable file.
+We take the input data file from data that we generate using the code from the CVE Fixes dataset GitHub repository at https://github.com/secureIT-project/CVEfixes.
+Project information is found in the most recent World of Code dataset.

 Run VCAnalyzer from the command line with the following usage:
 - usage: vca \<output directory\> \<input data file\>